Green Electricity

 Conservative Operations

-These are a set of heightened procedures grid operators use during extreme events (like severe cold, storms, or cyber threats) to ensure grid reliability by taking extra steps beyond normal market operations.
+A set of heightened procedures grid operators use during extreme events (like severe cold, storms, or cyber threats) to ensure grid reliability by taking extra steps beyond normal market operations.

 Cooling Degree Days (CCDs)